nilostolte/MicroVBA-PowerPoint/README.md

 ### Executing the Example

 Opening the file [PPTPathAnalysis.pptm](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/PPTPathAnalysis.pptm), one sees a blank presentation.
+One should be make sure to [enable macros](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/Example/README.md#enabling-macros) in the PowerPoint application.
 The object must be created by the macro **example**.
-To see the macro, one should click on tab **View** and click on **Macros**.
+To see the macro, one should press **ALT+F8**.
 As a result one should get this window:

 ![image](https://user-images.githubusercontent.com/80269251/117228042-377db280-ade6-11eb-917a-66549aa73798.png)

 #### Debugging the Example
 Just click **Edit** instead of Run.
 The following window will open.
-Make sure to click on the left side of the statement using the variable **stop_here**, indicated by the circle.
+Click on the statement **stop_here = 0** and press **F9**.
 This is a _"breakpoint"_, the point where the program will stop and wait until one allows it to continue.

 ![image](https://user-images.githubusercontent.com/80269251/117228832-dfe04680-ade7-11eb-9c23-01a129f24ad6.png)

 #### Execution
-Then click on the green triangle to play, that is, to run the macro.
+Then click the Run button (a green right-facing arrowhead icon), choose **Run**, **Run Sub/User Form** from the menu bar or press **F5** to make the debugger stop at the line chosen, that is, to run the macro.
 One will have this content in the presentation, in the Powerpoint window:

 ![image](https://user-images.githubusercontent.com/80269251/117229502-25e9da00-ade9-11eb-9b8b-9857eead636e.png)